mohosin2126/mohosin2126/README.md

 <br>

 <h1 align="center">Hi 👋, I'm Md Mohosin Ali</h1>
-<h3 align="center">A Passionate MERN stack Developer</h3>
+<h3 align="center">A Dedicated Full Stack Developer with a Focus on Frontend Development</h3>

 <br>

 ## 👀 Current overview:
 <br>

- - 🔭 **Working On:** Currently, I'm deeply involved in MERN stack web development.
+ - 🔭 **Working On:**Building dynamic web applications using React.js and Next.js, while focusing on frontend development.
+I utilize GraphQL, Axios, and TanStack Query for efficient data management and Material UI for creating intuitive and visually appealing interfaces.

-- 🌱 **Exploring:** I'm in the exploration phase, diving deeper into MongoDB and Next.js.
+- 🌱 **Exploring:** Deepening my knowledge in backend technologies and enhancing my skills with various UI frameworks and data management tools.

 - 👯 **Looking For:** Actively seeking collaboration opportunities on innovative projects.
 If you have a unique idea or need a passionate MERN stack developer to contribute, I'm ready to join forces and bring it to fruition.

-- 🤔 **Trying To:** My ongoing efforts are dedicated to continuous improvement and skill expansion.
+- 🤔 **Trying To:**Opportunities to collaborate on innovative projects.
+If you need a skilled frontend developer to bring your vision to life, I’m eager to contribute.

 - ⚡ **Fun Fact:**  I watch web series and play outdoor game